claire-fletcher/transmogrifier/SCRIPT.md

 ### Asking the command
-Alexa, ask electro transmorgify what the current carbon intensity is.
+Alexa, ask electro transmogrify what the current carbon intensity is.

 The current carbon intensity is <number>